 Wheel Analytics can help.
 Decide what constitutes a properly true wheel in your shop.
 Configure it in Wheel Analytics and your benchmark will be visible to staff as they work.
 The line between in-progress and complete is clearly defined.
 Tension too — for the low price of visiting each spoke with a connected tensiometer, Wheel Analytics calculates average tension and tension variance.
 Use this information to prevent spoke breakage from undertension, rim damage from overtension and re-truing comebacks from unbalanced tension.

 It’s just as likely you have the opposite problem since most wheels can be made better with more effort.
 Some team members need to be told when to stop and defining standards puts a ceiling on how much to invest in one wheel.
-The solution is the same as before — consider standards ahead of time and measure progress.
 Move to the next ticket efficiently without second guessing.

 The Target Plot is a visualization that combines lateral and radial alignment in one view.
 That’s useful because it helps us reason about wheels in a smarter way compared to dealing with one dimension at a time.
 For example fixing lateral alignment may help or hurt radial alignment as a side effect.
 We can increase efficiency by preferring adjustments with helpful side effects and mitigating harmful ones as they happen.